‘This Is Us’ Spoilers: In ‘Birth Mother’ Episode Randall Learns More About His Past

 Spoiler alert: This article contains spoilers from the This Is Us episode “Birth Mother.”

-This is Us will delve even deeper into the backstory of Randall Pearson (Sterling K. Brown), who was adopted as an infant and has longed to find out more about his family history.
-People Magazine reported that the newest episode of the series, which will air on January 12 titled “Birth Mother,” will explore Randall’s history in great detail and answer some lingering questions for viewers regarding his mom Laurel’s (Jennifer C. Holmes).
+This Is Us will delve even deeper into the backstory of Randall Pearson (Sterling K. Brown), who was adopted as an infant and has longed to find out more about his family history.
+People Magazine reported that the newest episode of the series, titled “Birth Mother” and which will air on January 12, will explore Randall’s history in great detail and answer some lingering questions for viewers regarding his mom Laurel’s (Jennifer C. Holmes).

 Randall and his wife Beth (Susan Kelechi Watson) will travel to New Orleans to meet a man named Hai (Vien Hong) who had a long relationship with Laurel from her twenties until her death in 2015 of breast cancer.
 The couple will reminisce about their trip to the area in celebration of their fifth anniversary.
 While Beth will recall all their good times they shared, Randall feels a sense of longing, not knowing if while they were visiting the Louisiana town, they could have passed Laurel on the street and not known it.